 Did you laugh?
 Did you smile?
 If you did neither of those things, there’s likely no hope for you, and you’ll need to be dumped into the Thames.

 Was that funny?

-Well, even if it wasn’t there’s hope for you yet.
+Well, even if it wasn’t, there’s hope for you.
 British humor is so essential in understanding the British people.

 American humor is much different than British humor.
-Americans tell stories, they paint moods and emotions.
-Many times, the jokes are rapid fire and while funny, can leave the audience reeling as they laugh continually.
-American comedians can weave stories while integrating motion and movement, funny faces and action.
+Americans tell stories; they paint moods and emotions.
+Many times, the jokes are rapid-fire and, while funny, can leave the audience reeling as they laugh continually.
+American comedians can weave stories while integrating motion and movement, funny faces, and action.
 Rather than tell long stories or anecdotes, British humor shoots for the straight-faced variety.
-If the joke has been said and the audience is looking at one another while laughing, unsure of whether it was a joke or not, those are the kind jokes British comedians enjoy the most.
+If the joke has been said and the audience is looking at one another while laughing, unsure of whether it was a joke or not, those are the kind of jokes British comedians enjoy the most.

 Americans can keep their stories.
 The good comedic Brit is perfectly satisfied with one-liners and landing the punchline when you least expect it.

 While many countries, including the United States, have policies and unspoken rules when it comes to jokes.
 The Holocaust, for instance, is off-limits in many European countries, while 9/11 is off-limits for Americans.
 For the British comic, that’s just an invitation waiting to be read.

 For instance, here’s a British joke about Princess Diana’s death.

 “What’s the difference between Princess Diana and Casper the ghost?
 Casper can go through walls.”

 That’s not to say we don’t believe the death of Princess Diana was not a tragedy because it most certainly was.
 We simply believe in laughing at reality rather than letting it crush and darken our hearts and souls.
 It’s much easier to do that than it is to take it out in the sunlight and analyze all the feelings we have over these tragedies.